edefimov/async-sockets/docs/source/limitation_solver.rst

 The ``decide`` method should return a hint for engine what to do with certain given socket.
 The possible decisions are:

   * DECISION_OK - schedule request for given socket;
-  * DECISION_PROCESS_SCHEDULED - the engine has enough scheduled socket and should process them before taking new ones;
+  * DECISION_PROCESS_SCHEDULED - the engine has enough scheduled sockets and should process them before taking new ones;
   * DECISION_SKIP_CURRENT - this certain socket should not be processed right now.

 If you need an access to socket events from the solver,